techidaily/site-win11-tips/source/_posts/re-establishing-backup-routine-for-nvidia-panel-configurations.md

  Security applications are designed to safeguard your system from malware and unauthorized access.
 However, they can sometimes interfere with trusted applications, like the NVIDIA Control Panel, and prevent them from making any changes to your system.

  In this situation, temporarily disabling your security program may help fix the problem.
-If you're using Windows Security, check out our guide on[temporarily disabling Windows Security on Windows 11](https://www.makeuseof.com/temporarily-disable-windows-security-windows-11/) .
+If you're using Windows Security, check out our guide on [temporarily disabling Windows Security on Windows 11](https://www.makeuseof.com/temporarily-disable-windows-security-windows-11/) .

  To disable a third-party security program, right-click on its icon present in the system tray area and choose**Disable** from the menu that crops up.
 Alternatively, you can check the security application user manual to know more about the disabling process.